jeaye/blog.jeaye.com/_posts/2017-01-03-real-artists-ship.md

 Heather: *“No, I needed to get it out the door.”*

-Sally: *“Yeah, that dealine was tight.
+Sally: *“Yeah, that deadline was tight.
 Do you plan on getting the tests written before the next sprint?”*

 Heather: *“No, I don't think they're important.
 The code works and it's live.”*